Skip to main content

 • The single number to memorize per GPU is the NVLink bidirectional aggregate.
 Halve it for half-duplex sizing.
 Take 80 to 90 percent of that for what NCCL will actually achieve.

-• Lane count has been 18 since H100.
-If you see a number that suggests otherwise (e.g., a per-package "NVLink count" of 4), that is probably counting NVLink ports on the GPU package, not lanes per port.
+• Link count has been 18 since H100.
+If you see a number that suggests otherwise (e.g., a per-package "NVLink count" of 4), that is probably counting NVLink switch ports on the GPU package, not links per GPU.
 NVIDIA's data sheets sometimes mix the units.

-• Per-lane bandwidth is the SerDes story.
-When NVIDIA pre-announces a future NVLink generation, the most useful question is what per-lane rate it targets.
+• Per-link bandwidth is the SerDes story.
+When NVIDIA pre-announces a future NVLink generation, the most useful question is what per-link rate it targets, which derives from the per-lane SerDes baud rate times the number of lanes per link.
 That number is what flows downstream into NVSwitch and NVL72 bandwidth, into bisection bandwidth, and into the ring vs tree crossover for collectives.

 • For half-duplex bandwidth sizing in your own back-of-envelope: aggregate / 2 / 8 GPUs gives the per-GPU per-direction wire rate inside an HGX node.
 On H100: 7.2 TB/s aggregate / 2 / 8 = 450 GB/s.
 That is the number ring all-reduce drives toward.

-The lane math is small.
+The link math is small.
 The downstream consequences are not.

 See also